awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-customerprofiles-integration-task.md

 # AWS::CustomerProfiles::Integration Task<a name="aws-properties-customerprofiles-integration-task"></a>

-<a name="aws-properties-customerprofiles-integration-task-description"></a>The `Task` property type specifies Not currently supported by AWS CloudFormation\. for an [AWS::CustomerProfiles::Integration](aws-resource-customerprofiles-integration.md)\.
+The `Task` property type specifies the class for modeling different type of tasks\.
+Task implementation varies based on the TaskType\.

 ## Syntax<a name="aws-properties-customerprofiles-integration-task-syntax"></a>